psaikido/hugle.uk/content/prose/thesium/00-seeds.md

 back on Earth?
 Their culture had developed so much faster than individual minds could cope with.
 Even in the twenty first century people were essentially still nomads, adapted to think in terms of 'next winter' and 'when the baby is old enough', to manipulate wood, stone, fire.

 Each civilisation always had a central story around which they configured their lives.
 Their mythos was their frame.
 With the advent of science there was a break with these stories.
 At one and the same time humanity was freed of them and thrown into confusion.
 Over-consumption and extremism of every kind had tipped the planet's balance passed coping and had triggered a heartbreaking period of mass extinctions.
-He could barely tolerate recalling it.
+He could barely bring himself to remember it.
 Life on the surface became mostly intolerable.

 Even while the last few fascist regimes were still eating themselves, and each other, the wormhole gates were under construction.
 Rats and dogs had become the apex predators when he had come online, even so, he contained the whole cultural history of the planet and there had never been a creature more devoted to Mother Earth, to his beloved Gaia, than he.
 His mourning would span centuries.
-His drive to find a way to have Gaia be reborn, even longer.
+His drive to find a way to have Gaia be reborn, even longer still.

 Kronos gathered into himself.
 Kronos waited.